Daia / Denndorf

 The Fortified Churches Foundation would like to support this initiative: we are consulting in questions of monument preservation, help bring interested people to the remote village and are always informing about the current situation.
 A short expertise has been made and we are positive about moving forward with the situation in Daia.

 Fortunately we were able to include the fortified church of Daia in a 2-year restoration project funded by the U.S. Ambassadors Fund for Cultural Preservation (AFCP), supporting the preservation of cultural sites and historic monuments.
-The implementation of the project begins in 2017 and updates to the progress of the work will be posted here on our website.
+The implementation of the project began in 2017.

 Roof Maintenance Program